Asqatasun/Asqatasun/docs/Rule-1-9-3.md

 # Rule 1.9.3

 ## Summary

-This test consists in checking whether each button "image of text" is replaced with styled text.
+This test consists in detecting "image of text" buttons and thus defining the applicability of the test.

+Human check will be then needed to determine whether the detected elements containing text can be replaced by styled text.

 ## Business description